ritheshh-cmyk/backendserver/replit.md

 ## Recent Changes

-- January 24, 2025: Successfully completed migration from Replit Agent to Replit environment
+- June 25, 2025: Successfully migrated to use existing Neon database
-- All dependencies installed and configured
+- Authentication system implemented with admin/admin123 credentials
-- Application running on port 5000 with proper security practices
+- Fixed database connection issues by switching from Neon serverless driver to standard pg driver
-- Fixed Vite host blocking issues with CORS configuration
+- Server-final.js now serves both API and frontend through single port 5000
-- User updated code via Git - application refreshed
+- Application fully operational with working login and database connectivity
-- Ready for continued development
+- All core functionality restored and ready for business use